 Philip Perks has been a member of the Gloucester Diocesan Board of Education (DBE) for well over a decade, including Vice-Chair of the Board for the past six years and Chair of the Strategy, Trusts, Buildings, Admissions and Governance Committee.
 He retired as Head Teacher of Hillview Primary School, Gloucester and is currently a Bishop’s Visitor, Substitute Ex-Officio Governor at Highnam CE Primary Academy and Churchwarden of Holy Trinity, Tibberton.

-Tim Brock is a DGAT appointed governor at St Matthews Church of England Primary School in Stroud.
-He was a governor at St James’ Church of England Primary School Cheltenham from 2009 to 2018.
+Tim Brock was a governor at St James’ Church of England Primary School Cheltenham from 2009 to 2018.
 Tim chaired their Ethos Committee before becoming vice chair and was Chair of Governors for four years.
 The school became an academy and joined DGAT in 2017.
+Tim is currently a Trustee at Denmark Road High School.

 Tim is Oxfordshire County Councils Lead Officer for Governance.
 Working alongside other members of the School Improvement Team Tim is responsible for improving leadership in all maintained schools.
 Previous roles with Beam Suntory, Bass PLC, The Forestry Commission and as a Policy Advisor to The Under Secretary of State for Employment have helped to shape his career.